Niacin / simvastatin Side Effects

 It is possible that some side effects of niacin / simvastatin may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to niacin / simvastatin: oral tablet extended release

-Along with its needed effects, niacin / simvastatin may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, niacin / simvastatin may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking niacin / simvastatin:Incidence not known
+If any of the following side effects occur while taking niacin / simvastatin, check with your doctor immediately:Incidence not known

 - Abdominal or stomach pain, severe

 - yellow eyes or skin